Associate Professor of Law

 With a National Merit Scholarship, the Harvard Book Award, and credits transferred from Stanford University, Prof. Tan graduated with honors from Wheaton College, attained an accelerated Master's (with nearly all A's) from its graduate school, and earned his JD from Northwestern University School of Law, where he completed an international law concentration.

-- "Finding a Forum for North Korea," SMU Law Review, forthcoming 2012.
+- "Finding a Forum for North Korea," 65 SMU Law Review 4 (lead article).

 - “Upholding Human Rights in the Hemisphere: Casting Down Impunity Through the Inter-American Court of Human Rights,” 43 Texas International Law Journal 2.

 - “Compliance Theory and the Inter-American Court of Human Rights,” 33 International Journal of Legal Information 3 (lead article).
 This journal is housed and peer-edited at Yale Law School.